pdstools.pega_io

 file_limit = None

-anonymize(verbose: bool = True)
+anonymize(verbose: bool = True) None

 Parameters:

-static min_max(column_name: str, range: List[Dict[str, float]]) polars.Expr
+static min_max(column_name: str, value_range: list[dict[str, float]]) polars.Expr

 Parameters:

-• column_name (str) – The name of the column to be normalized.
+• column_name (str) – Column to normalise.

 Returns: